-Assets held under finance leases are depreciated over their expected useful lives on the same basis as owned assets or, if your life is less, within the relevant lease.
+Assets held under finance leases are depreciated over their expected useful lives on the same basis as owned assets or, if their life is lower, during the term of the lease.

 r.
-Investment property - Are properties held to earn rentals and/or for capital appreciation (including property under construction for such purposes).
+Investment properties - Investment properties are properties held to earn rentals and/or for capital appreciation (including property under construction for such purposes).
 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are measured at fair value.
 Gains and losses arising from changes in the fair value of investment properties are included in profit or loss in the period in which they arise.
+The properties held as investments mainly include two shopping malls owned by certain subsidiaries of the Entity.